3 Tips for Marine Recon Training

 SGPT: Are there things you can do to train for the water evolutions?

 JC: Yes, most definitely.
 Swimming in cammie BDU long pants and gear versus slick.
-Practice bobs (up and down), breath holds, and get your techniques for the strokes to where you become effecient in the water.
+Practice bobs (up and down), breath holds, and get your techniques for the strokes to where you become efficient in the water.

 SGPT: Thanks for the interview and tips JC!